bernhardAxonIvy/doc/source/designer-guide/reference/glossary.rst

 Form Field
-   A Form Field is a JSF code snippet which serves content for a specific data class field type (e.g. a Label and a Datepicker for a Date).
+   A Form Field is a JSF code snippet which serves content for a specific data class field type (e.g., a Label and a Datepicker for a Date).
 The :ref:`New User Dialog Wizard <user-dialog-new-wizard>` create forms with Form Fields.